DeltaGamingCH/FINANCEZ/README.md

 ### Visit Financez
 You can check out Financez for yourself, over at [financez.zngr-dynamics.ch](https://financez.zngr-dynamics.ch/).
 The project is hosted on [Render](https://render.com) and displayed on a custom domain.
+Due to using the Free plan of Render, loading times up to a minute might occur.

 ### Developer Note
 Are you a developer and would like to try it out?
 Follow the steps below to get it working.